-Services that are covered for you What you must pay when you get these services must submit claims for these dental services to Delta Dental of Washington.
-You will be responsible for all, or most, services provided by out of network dentists.
-Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow- up treatment and/or referrals.
-There is no coinsurance or copayment for an annual depression screening visit.
+Services that are covered for you What you must pay when you get these services Dental services (Supplemental) (continued) Our supplemental comprehensive dental benefits include: • Non-routine services • Restorative services • Endodontics/Periodontics • Prosthodontics, fixed and removable • Oral and maxillofacial surgery • Maxillofacial prosthetics • Diagnostic dental X-rays • Dentures • Implant services • Orthodontics • Adjunctive general services Depression screening We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
+There is no coinsurance, copayment, or deductible for an annual depression screening visit.
 If additional services are provided, cost sharing may apply.
-Please see "Physician/Practitioner services" or the benefit listing for the service received.
-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Please see "Physician/Practitioner services" or the benefit listing for the service received Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
-There is no coinsurance or copayment for the Medicare covered diabetes screening tests.
+There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
 If additional services are provided, cost sharing may apply.
 Please see "Physician/Practitioner services" or the benefit listing for the service received.

-Diabetes self-management training, diabetic services, and supplies

-For all people who have diabetes (insulin and non-insulin users).
-Covered services include:

-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.
+Services that are covered for you What you must pay when you get these services Services that are covered for you Diabetes self-management training, diabetic services, and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.
+Diabetes self-management training is covered under certain conditions.
+Prior authorization rules may apply.
+For more information, call Customer Service (phone numbers are printed on the back cover of this document).